 Top goalscorer: György Sárosi (351)

-Ferencvárosi Torna (Gymnastics) Club, or, more simply, Ferencváros, named after the homonymous district of Budapest, were founded in 1899, and, as the name suggests, the club had from the very beginning many more sections than just football.
+Ferencvárosi Torna (Gymnastics; so it is in fact incorrect to refer to this club as Ferencvarosi FC in English) Club, or, more simply, Ferencváros, named after the homonymous district of Budapest, were founded in 1899, and, as the name suggests, the club had from the very beginning many more sections than just football.

 Actually, the football section was not officially founded until next year, just in time to compete in the inaugural season of the Hungarian National Championship, in 1901.